Menu

 While sustainability is continuing its reign as a key purchase consideration for homebuyers, we’re seeing indications that “resiliency” is trending for 2022.
 Resilient construction is about intentionally building for both sustainability and strength perspectives.
 Essentially, a well-built resilient home is constructed to withstand adverse natural and manmade disasters.
 In fact, the Urban Land Institute defines resilience construction as “the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.”

-Resilient building for location
+Resilient Building for Location

 While it’s daunting to prepare for every natural disaster Mother Nature throws at you, one way builders are planning resilient construction is by examining climate zone maps and considering best practices for resilient building for location.
 Climate zones are one way builders can predict the types of weather they’ll need their structures to resist.